rdpoor/pygmu/README.md

        [9.]], dtype=float32)
 ```

-Sometimes you'd like to extact a channel of data as a row rather than a column.
-This is true for many library functions like `scipy.signal.convolve()`, etc.  You do this by passing a scalar rather than an `a:b` range:
+Sometimes you'd like to extact a channel of data as a row rather than a column as required by many library functions like `scipy.signal.convolve()`, etc.  You do this by passing a scalar rather than a `j:k` range:

 ```
 >>> b[:,0]